Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 Hello.

-All the players are coming from uh where baseball is big Puerto Rico, Japan, the Dominican Republic, Venezuela, that's where the players are.
+All the players are coming from where baseball is big, Puerto Rico, Japan, the Dominican Republic, Venezuela.

 And if you look at the NHL, if you can't pronounce Andropov or Ivanovov or don't know any Russian, you know, I'm just waiting for somebody to say, hey, there's not enough Canadians in the NHL.

-The roster is just filled with Eastern Europeans and Russians, because that's where the players are coming from.
+The roster is just filled with Eastern Europeans and Russians because that's where the players are coming from.

 It's just market conditions like anything else.

-Okay, well then tell me that what are the market conditions in the United States for Major League Baseball uh that are dictating all these foreign players because baseball doesn't get a lot of publicity.
+Okay, well, then tell me that what are the market conditions in the United States for Major League Baseball that are dictating all these foreign players?

-Uh it's basketball and football, and that's where almost everybody's interests are.
+It's basketball and football, and that's where almost everybody's interests are.

-I know the pirates are a joke in Pittsburgh in a lot of people's minds.
+I know the Pirates are a joke in Pittsburgh in a lot of people's minds.

 So that's what people are attracted to.

-If you look at you say baseball doesn't get much publicity, I understand that.
+If you look at, you say, baseball doesn't get much publicity, I understand that.

 No, they don't.

-I don't see I don't see uh uh any of these other shoes but boy when it comes to making great spots for basketball or football players, some of the most creative advertising in the country is going on there.
+But boy, when it comes to making great spots for basketball or football players, some of the most creative advertising in the country is going on there.

-Well, probably because the Nike and and Reebok and Puma and everybody else that sells shoes, maybe they don't make a lot of money selling baseball equipment or baseball shoes, so they make more money selling basketball and football, and again, it's market conditions.
+Well, probably because Nike and Reebok and Puma and everybody else that sells shoes, maybe they don't make a lot of money selling baseball equipment or baseball shoes, so they make more money selling basketball and football.

 And by the way, here's another problem.

-And there's nothing you can do about it, it's just the nature of the game.
+It's just the nature of the game.

 You go back and forth between this.